Nun-z/Nun-z.github.io/README.md

 **7.**  Enter your payment information, go to the Review page, and complete the purchase.
 You now have a Microsoft developer account.

 ### Step 2: Create an application in Microsoft Partner Center

+Now we will use the Partner Center to create an app that you can submit to your own private Microsoft Store.